Home

 And the landscape?
 At the south of the lake it's much more gentle with rolling hills...these then gradually rise up to meet the mountains from the north as you go towards the middle of the lake.

-The north part of the lake is very mountainous The North part of the lake is very mountainous and dramatic with spectacular scenery!
+The North part of the lake is very mountainous and dramatic with spectacular scenery!

 If you want to do things like rock climbing and surfing, then the North is probably the best for you...most mountain and water sports are done here.